scyan00ffff/-Home-Lab-NAS-/README.md

 Initial Setup:

-Flash Raspberry Pi OS Bookworm Lite to a micro SD card using the Raspberry Pi imager, ensuring that you enable SSH and set the default hostname of the device to "raspberrypi", then install the SD card into the Pi and power it on.
+Flash Raspberry Pi OS Bookworm Lite to a micro SD card using the Raspberry Pi imager, ensuring that you enable SSH and set the default hostname of the device to `raspberrypi`, then install the SD card into the Pi and power it on.

 Installing and Upgrading the OS:

 As the OS is a Lite version this means it is headless and does not have GUI.
 The easiest way to setup the system will therefore be Via SSH.
 On a Linux machine this can be done by simply opening the terminal and typing "ssh raspberrypi.local" or if you know the IP address of the Pi, "ssh IPADDRESS".
 However for this setup I am using my windows machine so I will be using Putty in order to SSH into the Pi.

-Initially to ensure the Pi has booted correctly I ran "ping rasberrypi.local" to make sure i received a response.
+Initially to ensure the Pi has booted correctly I ran `ping rasberrypi.local` to make sure i received a response.

 <img width="842" height="141" alt="image" src="https://github.com/user-attachments/assets/92aa73ef-97a6-4786-9fde-d829b6da98ca" />